 | ------- use occurs due to use in closure

 The error message states that the counter value was moved in the previous iteration of the loop.
 Rust is telling us that we can’t move the ownership of lock counter into multiple threads.
-Let’s fix the compiler error with a multiple-ownership method we discussed in Chapter 15.
+Let’s fix the compiler error with the multiple-ownership method we discussed in Chapter 15.

 Multiple Ownership with Multiple Threads

-In Chapter 15, we gave a value multiple owners by using the smart pointer Rc<T> to create a reference counted value.
+In Chapter 15, we gave a value to multiple owners by using the smart pointer Rc<T> to create a reference counted value.
 Let’s do the same here and see what happens.
 We’ll wrap the Mutex<T> in Rc<T> in Listing 16-14 and clone the Rc<T> before moving ownership to the thread.

 src/main.rs